 2. Add flour, baking powder, baking soda and salt to batter and mix on low for 30 seconds.
 Add sour cream and milk to batter and mix on low for 1 minute.
 Remove bowl and stir by hand, to incorporate any remaining dry ingredients.
 Stir in all, but 1/2 cup of crushed malted eggs and divide batter evenly into prepared baking pans.

-3. Bake in the oven for 30-40 minutes, or until a toothpick comes clean.
+3. Bake in oven for 30-40 minutes, or until a toothpick comes clean.
 Remove cakes from oven and let cool in pans for 20 minutes.
 Loosen cakes around perimeter with knife and invert onto a baking rack, let cool for 1 hour before frosting.

 4. In a stand mixer or large bowl, mix together on medium speed, cream cheese and butter for 3 minutes.
 Slowly, add confectioners sugar and vanilla, mix until smooth and creamy.
-Place first cake layer on stand and add 1 cup frosting on top, smooth out to edges.
+Place first cake layer on stand and spread with 1 cup frosting on top, smooth out to edges.
 Place second layer on top and frost with all, but 1 cup of frosting.
 Add food coloring to remaining frosting, and stir 3 times to give a swirled look.
 Pipe border around top and add additional swirled frosting to outer layer of cake for Easter-Egg presentation.
-Sprinkle top with remaining speckled eggs and store in the refrigerator, until 2 hours before serving.
+Sprinkle top with remaining speckled eggs and store in refrigerator, until 2 hours before serving.
 Slice and Enjoy!